Air Assault Badge: History

 Maj.
-Jack R. Rickman is credited with the design of the Air Assault Badge when he was in 1971 on tour with the 101st Airborne Division in Vietnam.
+Jack R. Rickman is credited with the design of the Air Assault Badge when, in 1971, he was on tour with the 101st Airborne Division in Vietnam.
 He thought little of the outcome of the design assignment, given to him by a division operations officer, which the Army adopted officially in January 1978.
 He was made aware of his part in the badge design years later when he recognized his design work seen in a published photograph.
 He never earned a badge himself.

 The design was influenced by the Parachutist Badge worn when the division was on jump status, as well as the Glider Badge worn by glider units during World War II.
 Charles Bloodworth, a pathfinder officer in the 101st during the early 1970s, wrote, "Locally designed and fabricated, the badge was deliberately crafted to mimic the glider wings of WWII.
 The nose of the Huey took the place of the glider body, and the horizontal rotor blade was the spitting image of the glider wing."

 The 101st returned from Vietnam to Fort Campbell, Kentucky and the 173rd Airborne Brigade was inactivated with its assets transferred to form the division's 3rd Brigade, at the time was on jump status.
 The remainder of the division was organized as Airmobile.
 In February 1974, Major General Sidney B. Berry, Commanding General, signed Division General Order 179 authorizing the wearing of the Airmobile Badge effective 1 April 1974, the same date that the 3rd Brigade would terminate its jump status.

 Bloodworth describes the transition of the post-war division to fully Air Assault and the adoption of the Air Assault Badge in his article titled, "History of the 101st (Post-Vietnam)."